ERC-6120: Universal Token Router

 (e.g. upgradable proxies)

-Most of the application contracts are already compatible with the Universal Token Router and can use it to have the following benefits:
+Most existing application contracts are already compatible with the UTR and can integrate it to gain several benefits:

-- Securely share the user token allowance with all other applications.
+- Securely share a user's token allowance across all applications.

-- Update their peripheral contracts as often as they want.
+- Update their own peripheral contracts as often as needed without requiring new user approvals.

-- Save development and security audit costs on router contracts.
+- Save development and security audit costs on their own router contracts.

 Specification